Getting The Most From Your Lessons

 - Try and make a visit to a pool a regular part of your family’s weekly activities.
 Many pools have special discounted prices for families.
-All Kimbolton Senior and Prep School pupils are entitled to free swimming at our pool.
-Kimbolton School Swimming Pool also offers non-pupils/families a special discounted price - a mother and father together with up to 3 three children can swim for only £9.50.
+All Kimbolton Senior and Prep School pupils are entitled to discounted swimming at our pool.
+Kimbolton School Swimming Pool also offers non-pupils/families a special discounted price - a mother and father together with up to 3 three children can swim for only £11.50.

 - Work at teaching your child to practise holding their breath, children can find it difficult to master this skill; often they continue to try and breathe and swallow water.
 This in turn can make it very difficult later for a child to want to put their face into the water; an essential skill when learning to swim.

-- Use bath time to encourage your child to get their face, head and hair wet.
+- Use bath/shower time to encourage your child to get their face, head and hair wet.

 - Ensure that your child(ren) are aware that they must behave correctly during their lessons.
 Poor behaviour will disturb the lesson and your child will not learn to swim.
 Safety in the pool is paramount, any child who continuously disrupts the lessons will be returned to their parents or guardian.